106FaceEater106/League-Of-Legends-Randomizer/README.md

-# League Of Legends Randomizer Rune Page
+# League Of Legends Randomizer
 How to use it.

 Just run the start.bat file and it should give you a rune page randomizer.
 If it doesnt and gives you some sort of error, make sure you have downloaded at node.js version 12.18.1 or higher (https://nodejs.org/en/)